 - Interact with instructors.
 You also get face-to-face interactions during every class period with those great instructors.
 You can ask questions, ask for clarifications and demonstrations, and learn from someone who is there, in the room, to work with you.

 - Structured learning.
 If studying has never been your strong suit, you are far from alone.
-With traditional coursework you get structure that helps guide you through what you need to learn, instead of needing to rely on your own motivation and pacing.
+With traditional coursework, you get a structure that helps guide you through what you need to learn, instead of needing to rely on your own motivation and pacing.

-- Classes are small.
+- The classes are small.
 In a real, plumbing school setting you will learn in classrooms that are small.
 You get individualized attention from instructors and can learn from and work with a manageable group of fellow students.

 There are a lot of good reasons to choose a traditional school for plumbing, but there are some downsides too.
-No one program is a perfect fit for everyone.
+Not one program is a perfect fit for everyone.